Obstructive Sleep Apnea

 If you wake multiple times during the night gasping and choking, or suffer from severe snoring, you may have sleep apnea.
 When the condition is caused by blockages of your airway, it is known as obstructive sleep apnea (OSA).
 OSA can cause a number of negative short- and long-term effects on health, and should be treated as soon as possible if it is detected.
-Dr. Joseph T. Mormino can help you seek a diagnosis for your obstructive sleep apnea at his practice in Staten Island, NY.
-He can also provide effective treatment with a custom oral appliance to help you breath properly throughout the night.
+Dr. Joseph T. Mormino can help you seek a diagnosis for your obstructive sleep apnea at his practice serving Staten Island and the greater New York area.
+He can also provide effective treatment with a custom oral appliance to help you breathe properly throughout the night.

 Dr. Mormino has worked hard to provide state-of-the-art, effective treatment for patients with OSA.
-He is proud to be the founder of the only practice certified to offer OSA treatment with oral appliance therapy in Staten Island and Brooklyn.
+He is proud to be the founder of the only practice certified to offer OSA treatment with oral appliance therapy in Staten Island to patients throughout New York.
 He custom designs every mouthpiece he creates for a comfortable bite to open the airway during sleep, relieving sleep apnea symptoms.
 You can trust in his expert care and dedicated approach.

 Understanding Obstructive Sleep Apnea